This post may contain affiliate links.

 • Maple Syrup.
 Instead of using only refined sugar, I wanted to naturally sweeten this cake with some maple syrup too.
 The flavor of maple syrup is incredible paired with the warm spices and nuttiness of the almond flour.

 • Raisins.
 I love adding raisins to carrot cake for their chewy texture and sweet flavor.
-If you’re not into them (they’re decisive, I know!) you can try golden raisins (which are sweeter), dried cranberries, or simply omit them.
+If you’re not into them (they’re divisive, I know!) you can try golden raisins (which are sweeter), dried cranberries, or simply omit them.

 • Spices.
 A spiced carrot cake is a happy carrot cake.
 I used a classic combination of ginger, cinnamon, nutmeg, and cloves for warmth and rich, deep flavors.